-- 2. The Rights of Way Department and the Highways Department have a long backlog of Definitive Map Modification Orders that need to be determined.
-Some consideration should be given to the prospects of clearing this backlog, and thus bringing the Definitive Map up to date. - 3.
-The plan contains (section 5.106) an aspiration to make 'the countryside more accessible for disabled people.'
-If this is to be more than an aspiration, some consideration should be given to a commitment to establish, in each area within Craven, short, well-surfaced, stile-free circuits suitable for wheelchair-users and people with limited mobility.
-(Yorkshire Water have done this, very effectively, in the Washburn Valley.) - 4.
-The plan considers only footpaths and bridleways.
-It says nothing about three other rights of way classifications that constitute an important part of Craven's recreational assets - ie restricted byways (RBs), byways open to all traffic (BOATs), and unsealed, unclassified county roads (UUCRs).
-RBs are scarcely different from bridleways, differing only in permitting horse-drawn carriages.
-BOATs, which are defined as having the general character of footpaths or bridleways, are more contentious, for they are open to motor vehicles and thus often present challenging management problems.
+2. The Rights of Way Department and the Highways Department 4.
+Noted - North Yorkshire County j) has been added to the have a long backlog of Definitive Map Modification Orders that need Council's PROW Team has draft policy to support to be determined.
+Some consideration should be given to the recommended adding references the creation of accessible prospects of clearing this backlog, and thus bringing the Definitive to "byways" consistently circuits.
+Map up to date. throughout the draft policy and 3.
+The plan contains (section 5.106) an aspiration to make 'the supporting text and it is intended The draft policy and countryside more accessible for disabled people.'
+If this is to be more to follow that recommendation. supporting text have than an aspiration, some consideration should be given to a 5.
+This is addressed in the been amended so that commitment to establish, in each area within Craven, short, well- subsequent paragraph, 5.108, and they refer to byways surfaced, stile-free circuits suitable for wheelchair-users and people then followed up in the leading throughout. with limited mobility.
+(Yorkshire Water have done this, very paragraph and parts d) and e) of effectively, in the Washburn Valley.) the draft policy itself.
+4. The plan considers only footpaths and bridleways.
+It says nothing 6.
+Noted, but it is considered that about three other rights of way classifications that constitute an the wording of the draft policy important part of Craven's recreational assets - ie restricted byways gives the appropriate and positive (RBs), byways open to all traffic (BOATs), and unsealed, unclassified support required, including in part county roads (UUCRs).
+RBs are scarcely different from bridleways, d), but also in the leading differing only in permitting horse-drawn carriages.
+BOATs, which are paragraph and second part c) [now defined as having the general character of footpaths or bridleways, part i)]. are more contentious, for they are open to motor vehicles and thus often present challenging management problems.
 The public rights on UUCRs are unclear, beyond the unquestioned rights of pedestrians to use them.
 But in practice, cyclists and equestrians use them, along with recreational 4x4 and motorbike users.
 The management of 'green lanes' - as BOATs and UUCRs are colloquially known -presents challenges: the often conflicting demands of motorised and non-motorised are difficult to reconcile.
 Obviously, the Craven Plan cannot go into fine detail, but some consideration ought to be given to the three classes of rights of way that at present are not considered at all, but which are likely to present Craven with some of its most challenging rights of way management problems.
 5. Section 5.107 deals with footpaths that run through proposed new building developments.
-The Plan says that these rights of way must - 4.
-Noted North Yorkshire County Council's PROW Team has recommended adding references to "byways" consistently throughout the draft policy and supporting text and it is intended to follow that recommendation.
+The Plan says that these rights of way must